LOADING ...

 Well me poor heart was thumpin around with

-And I hardly heard what the driver was sayin
+And I hardly even heard the driver was sayin

-We came in the Shore Parkway to the of Brooklyn
+We came in the Shore to the faltlands of Brooklyn

 I was feeling so happy I was humming a and I sang "You're as free as a bird"

-Well to the story what I found out that day was that Benjy was shot down in an uptown foray and while I was flying my way to New York
+Well to shorten the story what I found out that day was that Benjy was shot down in an foray and while I was flying my way to New York

 Poor Benjy was lying in a cold morgue.

-Well I phoned up the old fella him the news
+Well I phoned up the old fella told him the

 Hardly stand up in his shoes and he as he told me

-And not to forget be a Irish man'
+And not to forget be a proud Irish

-So I went to Nellies beside road and i started to learn about lifting the load
+So I to Nellies beside Fordham road and i started to learn about lifting the load

-But the heaviest thing that I that year
+But the thing that I carried that year

-Was the bittersweet thought of my hometown so
+Was the bittersweet of my hometown so dear

-Had to borrow the money from Phil on the
+Had to borrow the money from on the side

 And all the bright and brass couldn't hide